BESSER-PEARL/statec_hackathon/README.md

 **Addressing Luxembourg's Demographic Challenge**: This project demonstrates modern approaches to statistical communication, transforming complex official data into accessible insights that support evidence-based policy making.

 **Impact Areas:**
-- **Policy Support**: Enables policymakers to understand ageing impacts on healthcare, pensions, housing, and labor markets
-- **Open Data Showcase**: Demonstrates the value of Luxembourg's open statistical infrastructure (LUSTAT, Eurostat, data.public.lu)
+- **Open Data Showcase**: Demonstrates the value of Luxembourg's open statistical infrastructure (LUSTAT)
-- **Statistical Innovation**: Aligns with STATEC's vision to evolve into a "leading data engineering institute" capable of addressing major economic, social, and environmental challenges
 - **Public Awareness**: Makes demographic statistics accessible to citizens, researchers, and journalists
-- **Reproducible Research**: Provides transparent, open-source analytics using official statistical APIs
+- **Reproducible Research**: All features are usable with this repository

 This deliverable fulfills STATEC's mission to "produce a detailed, reliable, and objective picture of society in order to inform public and private decision-making."